Vegan Leather Guide 1: Monomers

 Cross-Section of Mycelium Leather (© Melina Bucher)

 Disposal: Mycelium is a natural, biodegradable material.
-In order to determine the biodegradability or recyclability of the end product, it is necessary to consider the chemical processes used or, if applicable, the dyes and coatings selected.
+In order to determine the biodegradability or recyclability of the end-product, it is necessary to consider the chemicals involved in the production processes or, if applicable, the dyes and coatings selected.
 This is another area where information is still lacking.

 Mycelium Foam Mats (left) and finished Mylo (right) (© Bolt Threads)